- 3/4 cup packed brown sugar

 - 1 can (15 ounces) solid-pack pumpkin

 - 2 teaspoons pumpkin pie spice

-- For streusel, combine brown sugar and flour in a bowl; cut in butter until mixture resembles coarse crumbs.
+- Preheat oven to 350°.
+For streusel, combine brown sugar and flour in a bowl; cut in butter until mixture resembles coarse crumbs.
 Stir in 1/2 cup pecans; set aside.

-- In a large bowl, combine the pound cake mixes, pumpkin, eggs, water, baking soda and pumpkin pie spice; beat on low speed for 30 seconds.
-Beat on medium for 2 minutes.
+- In a large bowl, combine pound cake mixes, pumpkin, eggs, water, baking soda and pumpkin pie spice; beat on low speed 30 seconds.
+Beat on medium 2 minutes.
 Fold in remaining pecans.

-- Bake at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks to cool completely.
+- Bake 45-50 minutes or until a toothpick inserted in the center comes out clean.
+Cool 10 minutes before removing from pans to wire racks to cool completely.
 Yield: 3 loaves (12 slices each).

 Reviews for Pumpkin Pecan Loaves for a Crowd